Simeon1996/Activity-Tracker/README.md

 •	01/08/2014 Pesho 5600
 •	03/08/2014 Ivan 11400

 Write a program to aggregate the data and print the activity of each user per month.
 The months should be represented in ascending order.
-The users should be ordered alphabetically and the data should be represented in the following way: <month>: <user>(<distance>),  <user>(<distance>),… For the data above the output should be:
+The users should be ordered alphabetically.For the data above the output should be:
 •	7: Angel(11100), Pesho(3200)
 •	8: Ivan(11400), Pesho(5600)